Betti Spectral Gluing: Introduction

-Once we identify two distinct boundary components of $\partial S$ with the circle, on the one hand, we obtain a natural $\cH_G$-bimodule structure on $\DCoh_\cN(\Loc_G(S,\partial S))$, and on the other hand, a new surface $\tilde S = S/\sim$ where we glue the two boundary components together.
+The preceding example plays a distinguished role as follow.
+For any surface $S$ with boundary $\partial S$, once we identify a component of $\partial S$ with the circle, modifications of the parabolic structure along that component provide a natural $\cH_G$-action on $\DCoh_\cN(\Loc_G(S,\partial S))$.
+Similarly, once we identify two distinct boundary components of $\partial S$ with the circle, we obtain on the one hand a natural $\cH_G$-bimodule structure on $\DCoh_\cN(\Loc_G(S,\partial S))$, and on the other hand, a new surface $\tilde S = S/\sim$ where we glue the two boundary components together.

 Our main result allows us to recover the dg category $\DCoh_\cN(\Loc_G(\tilde S,\partial \tilde S))$ as the Hochschild homology category of the $\cH_G$-bimodule structure on $\DCoh_\cN(\Loc_G(S,\partial S))$.
 It is compatible with natural symmetries, realized by Hecke modifications at points and along closed loops, which we do not state explicitly for now (see Section~\ref{sect loop ops} below).